Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 but it is highly recommended to provide at least one)
 - a _[node](#node)_, the name of your laboratory/institute, it should be the same for all the entities you manage
-- a _[database](#database)_, the name of the database from which the entity has been extracted.
-It can differ from one entity to another if you handle several databases
+- a _[database](#database)_, the name of the database from which the entry has been extracted.
+It can differ from one entry to another if you handle several databases

 ## List of fields